Road District hours: Monday - Friday 7:00a.m. to 3:00p.m.

 OBSTRUCTION: Some residents like to landscape their yards close to the roads.
 For the safety of our snowplow crew, items such as rocks, bushes, fences, hedge-walls, and timbers should NOT be placed in the right-of-way.
+When placing markers of any kind they must be 18 inches off the road.
+The markers must also be break-away for the safety of our drivers and equipment.
 A road's right of way is something often taken for granted but is more important than one might think.
 A typical person may recognize a right of way as the driving lanes, shoulders, ditches, and slight corners at intersections.
 In fact, a right of way is defined by the Illinois Department of Transportation as "the land, or interest therein, acquired for or devoted to a roadway."
 In all likelihood, the township doesn't own the land on both sides of the highway/roadway, but rather has an easement or a right to use the land for highway/roadway purposes.
 That easement is a public right of way.
 Although public easement distances vary, the state of Illinois recognizes 33’ feet from the center-line of the roadway.
 Homeowners who place objects within the easement or right of way may be liable for any damages or injuries that those objects may cause.
 These rights-of-way serve many purposes including allowing crews to push snow off the pavement several feet to make room for future snowfall.
 Damage to any obstructions (railroad ties, boulders, posts, cars, etc.) on the right-of-way will be the responsibility of the homeowner, as these obstructions are in violation of State Statues.
 At no time should piles of snow from driveways be pushed into the street as this can create hazardous conditions for the plow and driver.

 MAILBOXES: Winter is hard on mailboxes.
 By their nature, they are in conflict with efforts to clear snow from the roads.
 At times, heavy slush discharged from a plow will knock down a mailbox.
 Most mailboxes, if properly placed and installed, will withstand heavy slush.
 The Township will NOT be responsible for damage done to mailboxes knocked down by heavy snow or slush.
 There are times, under difficult winter conditions; we may knock down a mailbox.
 If the mailbox is properly located and maintained, Roscoe will replace these damaged mailboxes with a regulation box (sorry, no fancy replacements).
 Each property owner is responsible for the condition of their mailbox and the approaches to them.
 Poorly maintained mailboxes may be lost to conditions other than damage by a plow.
 The homeowner is responsible for all damage other than a plow striking their mailbox.